 By the 5th century, Greek thinkers such as Parmenedes (c.504-456 BC) were advocating the idea that reason is the best way to reaching truth.

-The Sophists – “teachers of wisdom” – were travelling teachers prominent in the 5th century, after the Persian Wars.
+The Sophists – “teachers of wisdom” – were traveling teachers prominent in the 5th century, after the Persian Wars.
 They preferred to study man and worldly problems rather than speculate about universal truths.
 In fact, some claimed that truths were only meaningful when placed in a particular context, and seen from a particular point of view.
 They rejected the notion of the supernatural and universal standards of morality and justice.
 Some went on the state that nothing really exists, the material world is just an illusion.
 Some taught that all the meaning there is in the universe resides in the words we use.
 Language is therefore a tool to give things meaning.
 In due course sophists came to be associated with specious reasoning, using words to mean whatever one wants them to mean.

 Greek philosophy reached its high point in the careers of three thinkers who lived and worked in Athens, Socrates, Plato and Aristotle.